mudimurtala/alx-frontend-javascript/README.md

 # alx-frontend-javascript
-This repository is about solutions to my alx_se tasks specifically JavaScript and ES6
+This repository is about solutions to my alx_se tasks specifically JavaScript